- What is meditation really?

 You want to get into a sitting position that is firm, stable and comfortable.
 Strictly speaking, you can meditate in any position, but there are certain sitting positions that have been traditionally favored.
-Try cross legged with your back straight and your shoulders back with your hands resting on your knees.
+Try cross legged with your back straight and your shoulders back with your hands resting on your knees, or folded in your lap.
 The main thing is to be comfortable and stable without being too tempted to sleep.

 Here is an excerpt from a wonderful, amazing, profound book on Meditation called “Zen mind, beginner’s mind” by Shunryū Suzuki.
 He was a Japanese Zen Buddhist monk who was one of the first to bring Meditation to the Western world.
 His book is a great place to find casual and authentic teachings about meditation practice.

 People say that practicing Zen is difficult, but there is a misunderstanding as to why.
 It is not difficult because it is hard to sit in the cross legged position to attain enlightenment.
 It is difficult because it is hard to keep our mind pure and our practice pure in its fundamental sense.